BestTimesToVisit.com Logo

 Shared Shuttles (e.g., Interbus, Gray Line)

-These are the most popular and convenient way to get to Manuel Antonio from San José (SJO) or other major tourist hubs.
-They offer door-to-door service, picking you up from your hotel and dropping you off at your accommodation in Manuel Antonio.
+These are the most popular and convenient way to get to Manuel Antonio from major hubs like San Jose or Liberia.
+They operate on fixed schedules and pick you up directly from your hotel or a designated meeting point.

 Public Buses (Buses Públicos)

-The most budget-friendly option, this involves taking a bus from San José's Terminal Tracopa to Quepos, the main town near Manuel Antonio, and then a local bus or taxi to your final destination.
-It's a longer journey but offers a glimpse into local life.
+The most budget-friendly option, public buses connect most towns in Costa Rica.
+From San Jose, you'll take a bus to Quepos, the main town near Manuel Antonio, and then a local bus or taxi to your final destination.

 Rental Car

-Renting a car gives you the most freedom to explore Manuel Antonio and the surrounding areas at your own pace.
-It's particularly useful if you plan to visit multiple beaches or attractions outside the main tourist strip.
+Renting a car gives you the freedom to explore Manuel Antonio and surrounding areas at your own pace.
+You'll need to navigate Costa Rican roads, which can be challenging in some areas.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.